 Having a good nighttime routine sets the pace for my early morning start.
 During my night routine, I plan out my schedule for the following day.
 If I have a rough night, I'll most likely have a rough start in the morning.

 When I'm spending time with my son or working on big projects my notifications are turned off until I need them.
 My goal is to be intentional with my time and to stay vigilant.
 If I'm teaching my son how to ride his bike and I'm responding to messages I'm not giving him the full attention that he needs.
 There is a time and place for multi-tasking you just have to figure out when that works for you.

 You never know how the day may go.
 If I don't have an idea of what I want to make I'm most likely to say forget it and grab some takeout.
 Meal prep for me is making a list of everything I would like to cook for the week on Sunday and adding a free day.

 There's a time when you have to recognize that you can't get it all done alone and that's okay.
 The more task you delegate the more time you have and the easier it is to stay organized.
-If you don't have family to help out figure out which task don't require your touch and hire someone.
+If you don't have a family to help out, figure out which task doesn't require your touch and hire someone.